Table of Contents[Hide][Show]

-While finances may steer you towards the cheapest flight, that is not the only thing to consider when flying with an infant.
+While finances may steer you toward the cheapest flight, price is not the only thing to consider when flying with an infant.
 Consider flight duration, layovers and even which airline you choose.
 The flight that costs an extra $40 but is nonstop in the middle of the day will be worth every extra penny.
-Airlines can also make a difference here.
-Many TravelingMom writers LOVE to fly Southwest Airlines because of their family-friendly attitude.
-Also remember that when you travel with a baby, you’ll likely want to check luggage.
-So factor in luggage fees before you book.
+That’s especially true these days when the friendly skies have been a bit grumpy; delays and cancellations happen frequently.

-2. Consider your baby’s schedule.
+2. Consider your baby’s schedule and comfort.

 If y’all stay close to home most of the time, consider taking a few long car rides ahead of your trip.
 A baby who is only accustomed to short periods of time in a car seat may not do so well strapped in on a long flight. ‘

 Read More: 25 Tips to Make Traveling with Babies Easier